IBMDevConnect/DBS2020/IoT/Readme.md

-# AI and IoT Workshop - DBS
+# IoT and AI Workshop

 ## Prerequisites